Find answers to common questions about the IELTS test, the British Council, the booking process and preparing for a test.

 'IELTS has a set fee for its test.
 The Academic and General Training tests are the same cost.
 When you apply online, you will be told the fee.'

-'If you postpone or cancel your application more than 5 weeks before the test date, you will receive a refund minus an administration charge.
-If you postpone or cancel within 5 weeks of the test date, you will be charged the full fee unless you have a medical reason.
-If you provide a medical certificate within 5 days of the test date, you will receive a refund minus the local administrative cost.'
+'If you postpone or cancel your application more than five weeks before the test date, you will receive a refund minus an administration charge.
+If you postpone or cancel within five weeks of the test date, you will be charged the full fee unless you have a medical reason.
+If you provide a medical certificate within five days of the test date, you will receive a refund minus the local administrative cost.'